 Vector graphics continue to gain popularity in the web development arena.
 Currently, SVG has even become the new gold standard for web icons and animations.
 SVG is trendy due to superior scaling, quick rendering, and reliability, especially when compared to icon fonts.
 Since vector graphics are composed entirely of code, it doesn’t have to be imported from large external files.
 It is also much smaller in size than your typical JPG or PNG as well as most icon font libraries.

-The last, but not least, when it comes to optimizing images you have to make them easy to find and easy to index.
-In other words, optimize them for SEO.
+Last, but not least, when it comes to optimizing images you have to make them easy to find and easy to index.
+In other words, optimize Magento 2 images for SEO.
 Google is getting smarter every day, so it only makes sense to take into account the SEO-aspect while doing overall image optimization.
 So, here are a few points for how you can make your images SEO-friendly:

 Compose alt tags wisely